Spooky‑Cute Dog Ghost Costumes: Fast, Budget, and Glowing Options

 4. Cue it.
 Use a verbal “costume on” cue; pay with high‑value snacks.

 5. Know your dog.
-Some pups (lookin’ at you, Monty) prefer the nudist lifestyle, and thats fine.
+Some pups (lookin’ at you, Monty) prefer the nudist lifestyle, and thats totally fine.

 Budget Breakdown Cheat Sheet